microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

     .\DeployAzureBot.ps1
     ```

 7. The script will ask you to log in to your Azure subscription.
-If you're doing this lab at MCAPS Tech Connect, choose **Work or school account**, then use the following credentials when asked:
+If you're doing this lab at MCAPS Tech Connect, we're providing an Azure subscription for you.
+Choose **Work or school account**, then use the following credentials when asked:

     - Username: +++@lab.CloudPortalCredential(User1).Username+++
     - Password: +++@lab.CloudPortalCredential(User1).Password+++